 Civil society also faces a number of extra-legal pressures.
 In 2014, for example, the Humanitarian Aid Commission (HAC) began scrutinizing several women’s organizations, including Salmmah Women’s Resource Centre, whose Director was served with a decree signed and stamped by the Sudanese Ministry of Justice that ordered the cancellation of Salmmah’s registration license and its immediate liquidation.
 A five-person committee was also appointed to oversee its dissolution process, and plain-clothed individuals, who did not identify themselves, accompanied the Dissolution Committee to Salmmah’s offices and prohibited non-staff members from entering Salmmah’s premises.
 This has led to concerns that the HAC will continue to shut down organizations that it perceives to be working against its interests, even those that provide needed services to women.

-Other incidents illustrate extra-legal pressures on civil society:
+Other incidents have illustrated extra-legal pressures on civil society:

 - In November 2012, the newly formed Confederation of Sudanese Civil Society Organizations planned to hold a press conference to declare the new organization.
 The NISS entered the premises of Sudan Human Rights Monitor, where the press conference was to be held, and ordered the dispersal of the gathering as an unlawful meeting for which no permission was obtained, labeling the meeting a threat to a “national security.”